Step Up 3D: Plot

-Natalie faces a hard decision between her love and her family.
-She confronts Luke and asks what happened with him and Julien.
-He says that Julien was a member of the House of Pirates, but has a gambling problem and he once wagered against the Pirates and threw the battle, so the Pirates kicked him out.
-After arguing with Julien, she decides to leave Luke rather than betray him further.
-Julien uses her phone to invite Luke for her birthday party.
-Luke asks Moose to attend the party with him, but because they have no invitation, they are not permitted to enter.
+Natalie faces a hard decision between her love and family.
+She confronts Luke, asking what happened with him and Julien.
+He explains that Julien was a member of the House of Pirates, but has a gambling problem.
+He once wagered against the crew then threw the battle, so they kicked him out.

+After arguing with Julien, Natalie decides to leave Luke rather than betray him further.
+Julien invites Luke to her birthday party using her phone.
+Luke asks Moose to attend the party with him, but they are not permitted to enter as they have no invitation.
 They find a way to get in and Luke and Natalie dance a tango.
-Julien reveals Natalie's identity and Luke is angry with Natalie.
+Julien reveals her identity so Luke is upset with her.

 When Luke arrives back at the warehouse, he finds it is foreclosed.
 Angry at himself for not being a better leader, he exclaims that the House of Pirates is over, and the crew members go their separate ways.
-Moose and Camille are best friends, but Moose does not see that Camille is in love with him.
+Moose and Camille are best friends, but Moose does not see that she is in love with him.
 The two fall out after Moose shows up late to a party; the final straw after being distant with her since arriving at university.

 Moose and Camille make up in the streets by dancing as Fred Astaire and Ginger Rogers to a remix of "I Won't Dance".
-Camille tells Moose that he can never give up dancing as he was born to do it.
-Moose helps out Luke by bringing the House of Pirates back together, and giving him additional members for his crew including Camille and The MSA Crew from the previous film.
-They discover that one of the former members are now performing with the House of Samurai and they were told by the former crewmate that Julien has bought their warehouse, but says if they throw the battle, they can have it back, but they do not take the offer.
+Camille insists Moose never give up dancing as he was born to do it.
+Moose helps out Luke by bringing the House of Pirates back together, and finding additional members for the crew including Camille and The MSA Crew from the previous film.

+They discover that several former Pirates are now performing with the House of Samurai.
+Former crewmate Carlos informs them that Julien has bought their warehouse, but says they can have it back if they throw the battle, but they refuse to take the offer.

-Natalie helps Luke and the Pirates win the World Jam with the routine they had practiced.
-She invites him to come with her to California, which he does by meeting her at the train station and kissing her just as Moose kisses Camille.
-Before leaving, Luke gives Moose the pair of Limited Edition Gun Metal Nike Dunks while the movie ends.
+Natalie helps Luke and the Pirates win the World Jam with their practiced routine.
+She secretly helps him get into film school and invites him to come with her to California, so he meets her at the train station.
+They kiss just as Moose kisses Camille.
+Before leaving, Luke gives Moose his pair of Limited Edition Gun Metal Nike Dunks.